Jadout7/Java-2-Soccer/StartDocument.md

 |-----------------------------|--------------------------------------------------------------------------------------|
 | removePlayerWithBlackCard() | Senior Team: `Player removed: Jadyn` <br/> Junior Team: `No player has a Black card` |

-Please note that the function output is void but the text appears in Console
+Please note that the function output is void but the above highlighted text appears in the Console